chemitco/Multilingual-RAG-Job-Assistant-on-Microsoft-Fabric/README.md

 The RAG pipeline consists of two main phases — **indexing** and **retrieval**.

-### 🧱 Step 1: Processing the Files and Indexing the Embeddings
+### 🧱 Step 1: File Processing and Embedding Index Creation

 This step prepares and stores vector embeddings into **Fabric Eventhouse**.